Kh4N1/Kh4N1/README.md

 > I am striving to achieve my goals.
 > <br />
--   🌱 &nbsp;Currently trying to improve coding skills
+-   🌱 Currently trying to improve coding skills
--   :computer: &nbsp;I’m learning & curious about Node.js, Express.js
+-   💻 I’m learning & curious about Node.js, Express.js
--   🌏&nbsp;I’m currently living in IRAN (Tehran/Isfahan)
+-   🌏 I’m currently living in IRAN (Tehran/Isfahan)
--   📝&nbsp;I am currently striving to be an effective personality in a corporate development team.
+-   📝 I am currently striving to be an effective personality in a corporate development team.
--   💬&nbsp;How to reach me arkhani104@gmail.com
+-   💬 How to reach me arkhani104@gmail.com
 <br>

 ## 🛠️ Skills